Gbertaz/RateMyAir_API/README.md

 # RateMyAir API

-This repository contains the implementation of the Rest APIs for the project RateMyAir.
+This repository contains the implementation of the **Rest APIs** for the project **RateMyAir**.

+It exposes the services to Insert to the database or provide to clients, the Air data collected by different sensors (more on that soon) to understand more about Air Quality where I live.

-Developed in .NET Core 5 using the Repository pattern, are designed to be lightweight and efficient paying special attention in complying with Microsoft standards, HTTP and also from a security point of view, in order to be robust, understandable and easily consumable by any client.
+Developed in **.NET Core 5** using the **Repository pattern**, are designed to be lightweight and efficient paying special attention in complying with Microsoft and HTTP standards.
+The security aspect is also important in order to be robust, understandable and easily consumable by any client.
 The goal is to run them on a low-performing hardware such as the Raspberry Pi 4.

-#### Some of the solutions adopted in this project might not be the best but it is also developed as a teaching project.
+#### Some of the solutions implemented in this project might not be the best but it is also developed as a teaching project.

 ## Specifications